abergen84/etchYourSketchMongoDB/README.md

 ##Application Ins and Outs

 Using React in combination with Backbone and MongoDB for full-stack app development.

--React for the user experience
+- React for the user experience
--Backbone to handle the models and collection, in addition to controller -MongoDB to handle the data storage and retrieval
+- Backbone to handle the models and collection, in addition to controller
+- MongoDB to handle the data storage and retrieval